Image

 CHAPTER ONE

-A greater assembly of human refuse had never before been assembled.
-Mercenaries, wanted men, and self-proclaimed enchanters filled the dimly lit throne room of Silas the Screw.
-There were even a few less-than-feminine, rough-looking women in the room.
-Each one cast intimidating glares at others.
 None of them bore weapons, they’d been confiscated upon entry to the room.
-The fact put the group in an even fouler mood.
-But they stayed nonetheless.
-Silas had put out word that he was in need of their sort… and he paid well so the best fighters in the land were there.
+That fact put all of them in an even fouler mood than they were normally, but they stayed nonetheless.
+Silas had put out word that he was in need of their ilk, and he paid well, so the best fighters and brigands in the land were there.
 They were each vying for a place on Silas’ brute squad, tasked to hunt down and destroy his enemies.

-The dank smelling room was formerly throne room of Lord James Kendrick.
-Its regal luster was gone.
-Its judgment seat no longer dispensed either mercy or justice, only pain for those who crossed its occupant.
-Silas had transformed it into a dingy, dank breeding ground of suffering and treachery.
-The massive door creaked in protest as a broad-chested, armored figure entered.
-Standing in the half-opened doorway, his dark eyes darted from one dirty, scarred face to another.
-His assessment took only a moment and he flung the door wide with a shove.
+The massive door of the room creaked in protest as a broad-chested, armored figure entered.
+Standing in the half-opened doorway, his dark eyes darted from one dirty face to another.
+HIs assessment took only a moment, then he flung the door wide with a shove.

 “On yer feet, ya skamelars!” his shout echoed from the walls.
 “Pay respect!”